LSLSliushu/LSLSliushu.github.io/_publications/2021-12-25-paper-title-number-2.md

 ---
 title: "What is a stochastic Hamiltonian process on finite graph?
-An optimal transport answer."
+An optimal transport answer"
 collection: publications
 category: manuscripts
 permalink: /publication/2021-12-25-paper-title-number-2